Orinoco Flow: Critical reception

 Ned Raggett from AllMusic described the song as "distinct" and "downright catchy".
 He noted "its implicit dramatics, [that] gently charges instead of piling things on".

 Music video

-A music video was made to accompany the song.
+A video was made to accompany the song.
 It features Enya singing the song in front of footage of rivers, flowers and nature, edited to have the appearance of a painting.
 It was directed by Michael Geoghegan.